bplmaps/walk-to-the-sea-website/content/digital-essays/financial-district.md

 ![A map of Boston, with area damaged by the fire in black.](https://bpldcassets.blob.core.windows.net/derivatives/images/commonwealth:x059cb450/image_access_800.jpg)

 The fire set records for the amount of monetary damages it caused, but for a fire this large and hot, relatively few lives were lost, compared to a year earlier in Chicago, when a fire caused over 300 deaths.
-Counts differ on how many died in the fire, but estimates are from [11-30, with about a quarter being firefighters](https://www.boston.gov/news/notes-archives-great-fire-1872).
+Counts differ on how many died in the fire, but estimates are from [11 to 300, with about a quarter being firefighters](https://www.boston.gov/news/notes-archives-great-fire-1872).

 ![A leveled Financial District in the wake of the fire.](https://www.boston.com/wp-content/uploads/2017/11/1872-fire-1.jpg?width=900)